nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic4.rst

       })
     }

-Then we are going to create a handler for the chat message so let's create the file ``lib/handlers/chat_handler.js`` and open it with our editor.
+Now let's create a handler for the chat messages.
+Create the file ``lib/handlers/chat_handler.js`` and open it with your editor.

 .. code-block:: console
     :linenos: